Murray Hill Academy

 Murray Hill opened in September 2010 and expects to grow each year until it has about 380 students.
 The academy is one of several schools that share the Norman Thomas High School building, a modern brick tower located south of Grand Central Terminal.
-(Norman Thomas is being phased out and will graduate its last class in 2014.)
+(Norman Thomas graduated its last class in 2014.)
 Murray Hill shares the building’s gyms and cafeteria with other schools but has classes on its own floor, which is brightly decorated with collages, murals and displays of student work.

 Manninen-Felix said the school seeks to provide “the best of online learning and the best of face-to-face instruction.”
 Students often study with MacBook laptops using the iLearnNYC online instruction series, and each student has at least one daily period of independent online study.
 Teachers are often young, and many are former NYC Teaching Fellows.

 Special education: Students with IEPs are taught in ICT classes that feature two teachers, one of whom specializes in special education.
 Murray Hill also offers SETSS resources.